 If only this tradition could be grafted onto our driving culture in North America!

 Speeding and speed limits

-There are strict speed limits in Europe and they are heavily enforced by police radar and automatic cameras that will send you a ticket in the mail, even after you’ve returned home.
+There are strict speed limits in Europe and they are heavily enforced by police radar and speed cameras that will send you a ticket in the mail, even after you’ve returned home.

-If you love to drive and have a car that can match your desires, Germany is driving utopia.
-While many roads and highways do have speed limits, when you are on the Autobahn and see 130 posted on a road sign with a slash through it, move to the right lane and watch the drivers max out their high-end vehicles in the left passing lane.
+If you love to drive and have a car that can match your desires, Germany is driving utopia for an international driver.
+While many roads in residential areas and highways have speed limits, the Autobahn has sections with none.
+If see 130 km posted on a road sign with a slash through it, move to the right lane and watch the drivers max out their high-end vehicles in the left passing lane.